loopccoew/Buffer-6.0/Team Irrelevant-Temple Darshan Queue Management/README.md

 # 🛕 Temple Darshan Queue Management System

-This project is a **command-line based queue management system** for organizing darshan (visits) at a temple.
+Our project comes under the **Custom Data Structure** theme.
+It is a **command-line based queue management system** for organizing darshan (visits) at a temple.
 The system ensures **fair, efficient, and prioritized** handling of visitors based on their category such as VIPs, senior citizens, disabled individuals, and general public.
 It uses a round-robin approach to serve visitors in a fair manner while also giving priority to those who need it most.

 ## 🚀 Features